Oregon Property Seller Advisory | Oregon Realtors®

 MLS data and remarks are a form of advertising and, as such, must be accurate and truthful.
-Seller should, therefore, review MLS data and remarks for accuracy and bring any discrepancies or concerns to the attention of their agent.
+Sellers should, therefore, review MLS data and remarks for accuracy and bring any discrepancies or concerns to the attention of their agent.
 If personal property such as refrigerators, other appliances, furniture, tools, implements or accessories is listed as “included” in the MLS data, they become part of what is being offered for sale.
 It is like advertising that a car being sold includes floor mats.
-Once such items are advertised as “included,” the seller cannot unilaterally change their mind without risk of legal liability even if the items are not specifically listed in the contract for sale.
+Once such items are advertised as “included”, if the property is removed, the seller risks legal liability even if the items are not specifically listed in the contract for sale.
 Unless the Seller provides specific qualifiers, (i.e. a full price offer includes the following personal property) the buyer may be entitled to these items even if not specifically included in the sale agreement.

 The sale of real property can generate tax liability at the local, state and federal levels.
-Although unusual in Oregon, some local jurisdictions may charge a transfer tax when real property is sold.
 Sellers should check with their agent or their local government tax office.
 Tax liability issues are beyond the expertise of a real estate licensee.
 Information on federal taxes can be found by clicking here.
 General information about Oregon personal income taxes can be found by clicking here.

 Under Oregon law a seller must disclose to the buyer any material defects known to the seller that would not be readily apparent to a buyer.
 Oregon civil law also imposes on all parties to a contract a duty of good faith and fair dealing.
 This contractual duty prohibits deceit, fraud or design to mislead in the formation and performance of contracts.
 Taken together, these legal obligations require certain disclosures to purchasers when selling real property in Oregon.